JMPJNS/grache/Readme.md

 - REDIS_PASSWORD = (default is without password)
 - REDIS_DB = (default 0)
 - URL = the URL of the graphql server you want to cache for

+# Query parameters
+- ignoreCookies (true/false) = ignore cookies for this request (default true), set this to false if you want to include session cookie for authentication
+- expiration (integer) = how many seconds to cache the response for (default 600)